Annabdoan/it1901/readme.md

 ### Building and running the project
 Note:
 This project is built up with maven, and if maven is not installed GitPod can be used.
-Click the GitPod icon and you are started.
+Click the GitPod icon and you are ready to run the project.

 #### Running application with local access: